nasa-petal/bio-strategy-extractor/README.md

 - Go to the directory you git cloned this repository in.
 - Click on "Rake_nltk_extracttxt.ipynb".
 You can run all lines of code and insert the text where it says "txt" (this is found in the first code block).
 The first code block shows what packages that need to be installed when running the entire notebook.
 Please install the packages first, before running the notebook.

-Feel free to try optimizing this code if you would like and testing AskNature's curated list of biological startegies.
+Feel free to try optimizing this code and test AskNature's curated list of biological startegies.
 This code is still a work in progress.

 If there are any reccomended changes you would like to make, please create an "Issue" on GitHub (For more information please refer to "Where Can Users Get Help" section of this README).

 ## Where Can Users Get Help?

 You can create a "New Issue" in the issues section of GitHub.
 Please refer to the pictures below for the steps on how to create an issue.

 1. On the top bar on GitHub click on "Issues":
 <img width="440" alt="Screen Shot 2022-06-13 at 10 09 56 AM" src="https://user-images.githubusercontent.com/85698928/173408163-7ccca11d-c93e-41f8-a6be-205712bfc50e.png">
 2. You should be taken to the page below.
 Click on "New Issue".